robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_forward_kinematics/README.md

 Welcome, coding enthusiasts and aspiring roboticists!
 My goal is to document my journey of building a spider robot in the form of short but detailed tutorials.
 These tutorials will be easy for everyone to follow, packed with code examples and thorough explanations.
 Whether you're a seasoned coder or a beginner just starting out, I believe these guides will be a valuable resource in your learning journey.

 Today, in this installment of our exciting series on building a spider robot, we're going to delve into a vital aspect of robot motion planning - the forward kinematics method.
-Specifically, we'll be exploring the `forwardKinematicsNaive` method in our `SpiderLeg` class.
+Specifically, we'll be exploring the `forward_kinematics_naive` method in our `SpiderLeg` class.

 # Forward Kinematics in Robotics